LU-SIFE/ticketing/README.md

 Maybe a program will be developed to interface with this README, to make new project addition easier.

+The Wiki feature can also be used for each individual project, and maybe leave a [scrumblr.ca](http://scrumblr.ca/) link for each team.

+The only issue I have with this github solution, is the effort it takes to edit this README.
+Opening the raw code for this and adding onto it can be a pain sometimes, and there is no automation at all.

 The general Markdown formatting for new entries is as follows:

 ```